Diaspore, Zultanite and Csarite– Same or Different?

 This is why cutting diaspore is a tricky business and has to be done by a skilled gemstone cutter.
 Diaspore’s beauty lies in its color change and brilliance, two aspects which are clearly visible when well faceted.

-Zultanite and Csarite are mined from one specific diaspore mine in the southwest of Turkey’s Anatolian mountains.
+It comes down to experimenting with branding.
+Diaspore that comes from a specific mine in the southwest of Turkey’s Anatolian mountains is known as either Zultanite and Csarite.
 The mine was owned by a businessman who initially branded the gemstone Zultanite.
-However, as the name didn’t seem to catch on, the gemstone was again rebranded as Csarite by the next owner of the mine.
+He later sold the mine, but as the name didn’t seem to catch on, it was rebranded as Csarite by the next owner of the mine.
 Today, both names are used for the gemstone.

 The diaspore that comes from this Turkish mine is of excellent quality, with distinctive color changing properties.
 Unlike most other diaspore, this variety clearly exhibits three colors at a time.
-While diaspore has been around for over 200 years, Zultanite was sold for the first time in 2006.
+While diaspore has been around for over 200 years, Zultanite/Csarite was sold for the first time in 2006.

 Many retailers who sell Zultanite market it as a rare gemstone only found in one place in the world.
 This is technically true because Zultanite is a single mine gemstone, coming only from Turkey, and this mine does produce some of the best diaspore in the world.